Littlechay/vendee-scraper/README.md

 ### 22 November 2020 - added GPX waypoints export
 Moved exports to functions and added a GPX waypoints file export.
 This can be used with almost any app that can read GPX format such as [OpenCPN](https://github.com/OpenCPN/OpenCPN) etc.
 ### 09 January 2020 - fix code to work with changes made by VG to their website
+### 10 January 2020 - merged PR from Cachescrubber
+Urllib is now used to grab the page resulting in a cleaner faster script.
+Chromedriver is no longer required.